-To make requests to the API server, a client needs to get a pair of an access token and a secret key as sepcified in /gsg/registration.
-The server uses access tokens to identify each client and secret keys to verify integrity of API requests as well as to authenticate clients.
+To make requests to the API server, a client needs to have a pair of an API access key and a secret key.
+You may get one from our cloud service or from the administrator of your Backend.AI cluster.

+The server uses the API keys to identify each client and secret keys to verify integrity of API requests as well as to authenticate clients.